farrel-codenoob29/farrel-codenoob29/README.md

 ## 🌟 About Me

 Hey there fellas!
-I'm **Farrel Diego Akbar**, a Junior **Backend** & **DevOps** (soon) Enthusiast from Indonesia who is always eager to master new tools!
-I'm a curious learner who enjoys diving into server-side technologies, automating workflows, and building robust real-world projects!
+I'm Farrel Diego Akbar, a Junior Full Stack Developer based in Indonesia.
+Passionate about bridging the gap between Frontend creativity and Backend logic.
+Always learning, automating, and building.

 Here's what I've learned so far:
 - 🌐 Basic web development using **HTML**, **CSS**, and **JavaScript** (currently learning React as my first step into modern frontend tech)